justinslack/justinslack.com/show/times-we-used-to-spend-carl-craig.md

 summary: A journey through the music of Carl Craig
 date: 2020-09-22

-metaDesc: This episode of Times We Used To Spend documents early house through records from my collection from the 80s and early 90s.
+metaDesc: This episode of Times We Used To Spend is dedicated to Carl Craig.
 author: Justin Slack
 show: Episode Five
 subtitle: Carl Craig